 In 1986 by initiative, the people of Idaho voted on the Lottery issue for the first time.
 The initiative resulted in a 60 to 40 percent "yes" margin, but was later declared unconstitutional by the Idaho Supreme Court.
 The Court prohibited the amending of the Idaho Constitution by initiative.
 However, in 1988 the Idaho Legislature authorized a vote by the electorate of Idaho in the upcoming general election.
 In November 1988, the Idaho Lottery act became law when 51% of Idaho voters approved a constitutional amendment repealing the constitutional ban on lotteries.

+Idaho set a new industry record by implementing a lottery within 200 days.
+The first Idaho Lottery ticket was sold on July 19, 1989.
+On that first day of sales, players purchased more than 840,000 tickets throughout Idaho.
 That first year resulted in $65 million in sales and the first dividend check of $17,225,000 was given to then Governor Cecil D. Andrus on behalf of the "People of the State of Idaho."

-The Idaho Lottery's composed of the Lottery Commission and the Idaho Lottery staff.
+The Idaho Lottery is composed of the Lottery Commission and the Idaho Lottery staff.
 The Governor appoints the five-member commission and each member serves for four years.
 The Commission adopts rules for the agency, approves contracts and monitors all Lottery operations.
 Executive Director Jeffrey R. Anderson serves at the pleasure of the Governor.
 The Director is responsible for overseeing day-to-day Lottery operations, including security, marketing, sales, media relations, warehousing and inventory control, information systems and fiscal management.